TnTech-ECE/S25_Team2_MyCapstoneProject/Detailed-Design-BMS/BMS.md

       - The temperature of a minimum of 20% of the cells shall be monitored by the BMS  [1]

-      - The monitored cells shall be equally distributed inside the Accumulator Container(s) The temperature of each cell should be monitored [1]
+      - The monitored cells shall be equally distributed inside the Accumulator Container(s), the temperature of each cell should be monitored [1]

    #### Charging Shutdown Circuit EV.8.3 [1]